paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-113-defense-civilian-training-corps.md

 ---
 <a id="section-2200g"></a>
 ## § 2200g.
 Establishment
-**(a) In General.—** The Secretary of Defense, acting through the Under Secretary for 11 So in original.
-Probably should be “of”.
-Defense for Acquisition and Sustainment, shall establish and maintain a Defense Civilian Training Corps program, organized into one or more units, at any accredited civilian educational institution authorized to grant baccalaureate degrees.
+**(a) In General.—** The Secretary of Defense, acting through the Under Secretary of Defense for Acquisition and Sustainment, shall establish and maintain a Defense Civilian Training Corps program, organized into one or more units, at any accredited civilian educational institution authorized to grant baccalaureate degrees.

 **(b) Purpose.—** The purpose of the Defense Civilian Training Corps is to target critical skills gaps necessary to achieve the objectives of the national defense strategies required by [section 113(g) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section113/g&num=0&edition=prelim) and the national security strategies required by section 108 of the National Security Act of 1947 ([50 U.S.C.
 3043](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3043&num=0&edition=prelim)) by preparing students selected for the Defense Civilian Training Corps for Department of Defense careers relating to acquisition, digital technologies, critical technologies, science, engineering, finance, and other civilian occupations determined by the Secretary of Defense.